Soham360/csp-fastpages/_posts/2022-11-03-Night-At-The-Museum.md

 title: Night At The Museum Post
 ---
 ## Night At The Museum

-Night at the Museum takes place one night near the end of the trimester where students in art and craft classes can show off their progress and work.
-Classes include 3D Animation, AP Studio Art, Drawing and Painting, Ceramics, CSP, CSA, and more.
-In CSP and CSA, teams present their final project, while in drawing and painting, students show off their best artpieces.
-3D Animation students also present their digital artworks while ceramics students present their sculptures.
-During this night, all the art students can gather and have fun as they survey all the artworks.
+Night and the Museum usually takes place towards the end of the trimester.
+This is an even in which students in art and craft classes can show off their work and final projects.
+The classes showing off their work during this event include 3D Animation, AP Studio Art, Drawing and Painting, Ceramics, APCSP, APCSA, and more.
+In the Computer Science classes, teams present their final project, while in Drawing and Painting, students show off their best art piece.
+3D Animation students also presented their digital artworks while Ceramics students presented their sculptures.
+I thought this event was really fun because I could see what my friends did in their classes while they could see what I did in mine.
+A lot of the projects were really creative and I was very impressed.

 ---

-### AP/Studio Art
+### AP Studio Art
-Here are a few screenshots of artworks in Studio Art.
+Here are a few pictures of art work in Studio Art.
 ![]({{ site.baseurl }}/images/Art.JPG)
-I've never  have never been the best at drawing, so I was fascinated by how the artists managed to make their artwork look realistic, and used shading to create a sense of three-dimensional space.
+I was really impressed by all of the art that the students created.
+I know I would never be able to create such amazing pieces.
+I was really blown away by the piece above.
+It was very large, about 3 feet tall and 2 feet wide and it was very detailed and realistic.

 ---

 ### Ceramics
-Here is a screenshot of artworks in Ceramics.
+Here is a picture of sculptures in Ceramics.
 ![]({{ site.baseurl }}/images/CactusCeramics.JPG)
 ![]({{ site.baseurl }}/images/Dragon.JPG)
 ![]({{ site.baseurl }}/images/InterestingFruit.JPG)
 ![]({{ site.baseurl }}/images/Octopus.JPG)
 ![]({{ site.baseurl }}/images/SatanSkull.JPG)
-I have never even done Ceramics before, so I have no idea how students mold their clay and then dry them into a sculpture as shown above.
+Ceramics seems like a really easy art to do but I know it really isn't.
+It incredible how they are able to use rough, gray or brown clay, and create such colorful, shiny, sculptures!

 ---

 ### Drawing and Painting
-Here is a screenshot of art work in Ceramics.
+Here is a picture of art work in Drawing and Painting.
 ![]({{ site.baseurl }}/images/City.JPG)
 ![]({{ site.baseurl }}/images/Food.JPG)
 ![]({{ site.baseurl }}/images/Skulls.JPG)
-I have never even done Ceramics before, so I have no idea how students mold their clay and then dry them into a sculpture as shown above.
+The art in this class room was so impressive.
+There were so many different styles and colors used in these works of art.
+It was incredible walking around the room and taking these pictures.

 ---

 ### AP Computer Science Principles
-Here is a screenshot of art work in Ceramics.
+Here is a picture of Orlando Carcamo with his project that can tell you the weather in San Diego.
 ![]({{ site.baseurl }}/images/ORLANDO.JPG)
-I have never even done Ceramics before, so I have no idea how students mold their clay and then dry them into a sculpture as shown above.
+The APCSP and APCSA classrooms were very packed and full of students attempting to finish their assignments.
+However, there were also many other groups already done with theirs.
+I saw many different projects including chess, a weather app, and a fitness tracker.
+These were all very impressive and extremely hard to create.